catalyst/catalyst-labelable-mixin/README.md

 [API documentation ↗](https://catalyst.github.io/CatalystElementsBundle/#/mixins/Labelable)

 `<catalyst-labelable-mixin>` is a mixin function that retruns a class that extends the given super class.
 The returned class will be the same as the super class except it will also have labelable functionality.

 *Note: If the element this mixin is applied to does not have an id, this mixin will essentially do nothing.*

 **Labelable functionality:**
 Essentially all this means is that the `aria-labelledby` attribute of the element is configured automatically based on the label tags' `for` attribute.

+*Note: Labels must either use the tag `<label>` or have the attribute `role="label"`.*

 ## Installation